-- All graduates should plan to attend the ceremony.
+- All eligible graduates are encouraged to attend the ceremony.

-- Wearing academic attire (cap, gown and hood) is both traditional and required for participation in the Commencement Ceremony.
-The graduate's academic attire will serve to admit him/her to the assembly location and ceremony.
+- Wearing academic attire (cap, gown and hood) is both a tradition and a requirement to participate in the Commencement Ceremony.
+The graduate's academic attire will serve to admit him or her to the assembly location and ceremony.

 - All graduates must order academic attire.
 Academic attire is ordered when you register for Commencement on the University Information System (UIS).
-Academic attire is picked up at Academic Attire Distribution day.
+Academic attire is picked up at Academic Attire Distribution.

 - There is no charge for academic attire and students may keep their attire as a souvenir gift from St. John’s University.